roule-marcel/libsoftcore/README.md

 # libsoftcore
-A HDL resources library for building Soft-Cores
+A HDL resources library for building softcores